emoncms/emoncms/docs/RaspberryPi.md

 ## Preparation

-If your operating system was already installed, you may need to start by updating the system repositories
+If your operating system was already installed, you may need to start by updating the system repositories:

     sudo apt-get update